This is Part 2 of a Spring 2024 day trip upon Paint Lick. Check out Part 1, The unlikely wilderness of your home place

 Put-In & General Situation

 The Paint Lick put-in is located in modern-day Jessamine County between the Tates Creek and Nicholasville Pikes.
-From downtown Shatty Town, the distance is 26 miles and 45 minutes.
-For those living in South Shatty, the trip would likely take 30 minutes.
+From downtown Lexington, the distance is 26 miles and 45 minutes.
+For those living in South Lex, the trip would likely take 30 minutes.
 Here is a visual of the route for the Nicholasville Pike.

-Both routes have their charms.
-I prefer the Tates Creek Pike out of town, turning right at the East Hickman Baptist Church and entering Jessamine County on 1981, the Logana Pike, and then left onto 1541, River Road, down to the put-in.
+Both routes have their charms and take the driver to the far southern edges of the original Fayette County created by the Commonwealth of Virginia in 1780 as a means to help fund its war with Great Britain.
+I prefer taking the Tates Creek Pike out of town, turning right at the East Hickman Baptist Church nearby the site of four Reconstruction-Era lynchings and entering Jessamine County on 1981, the Logana Pike, and then hanging a left onto 1541, River Road, down to the put-in.

 I arrive at the put-in parking lot to four startled teens idling the day away in a Monte Carlo of late 90s vintage.
 Under their watchful eyes, I untie the Old Town, put on PFD, grab paddle and gear—1 water, 1 beer, 1 granola bar—lug everything down to the water, and shove off in no time flat under mostly cloudy but warm skies.
 The water gauge at Lock 9 at Valley View is running at 4750 cfs, about normal for this time of year.